A new cruise has opened up a whole new way to explore Egypt’s ancient mysteries

 As the ancient Greek historian Herodotus said: “Egypt is the gift of the Nile” and my journey on the Tui Al Horeya has been the perfect way to unwrap it.

-TUI (tui.co.uk) offers a seven-night Legends of the Nile cruise on Al Horeya from £1,799 per person (two sharing) on an all-inclusive basis, including tips.
+Tui (tui.co.uk) offers a seven-night Legends of the Nile cruise on Al Horeya from £1,799pp ( based on two sharing) on an all-inclusive basis, including tips.
 Transfers and flights from London Gatwick or Manchester to Luxor, Egypt, on April 17, 2025.

+Read more: Where to travel for winter sun, stunning beaches and no jet lag